 These scripts will listen for an incoming connection and print whatever is sent over during the connection.
 When the connection is closed, the script will continue to listen for the next connection.

 These script provide the basic mechanism for receiving a TCP or UDP connection.
-Once we start the firewall and populate the ipfw ruleset, we will see the effect each rule has on the connection capabilities.
+Once ipfw is running and populated with a ruleset, the effect each rule has on a connection can be shown.

 2.2.
 External VM Scripts

-Likewise, there are other basic scripts the external1 (and later, external2 and external3) VMs use for initiating or establishing communications with the firewall VM.
+Likewise, there are other basic scripts the external1 (and later, external2 and external3) VMs use for initiating or establishing communications with or through the firewall VM.
 The TCP and UDP versions perform similarly:

 tconr.sh (uconr.sh): Connection takes a random port number and a sleep value.
 The script randomly selects one of three ports for its connection in a loop, controlled by the sleep value.
 If there is a listener on the firewall active on the port, the connection succeeds - otherwise the connection is refused.